haveanicedaymydear/Assistant-Autogen/instructions/writer_guidance_s3.md

 **ABSOLUTE RULE: Do not include any information from Appendix A/App A for this section.
 This should not include any parent views.**

 1.  **NO FABRICATION:** Never create fictional information.
 This includes needs, provisions, or outcomes not present in the source material.
-2.  **MISSING INFORMATION:** If specific information required by the template is not available in the source documents, you MUST write: "Information not available in source documents".
+2.  **MISSING INFORMATION:** If specific information required by the template is not available in the source documents, you MUST leave the section blank.
+Do not write: "Information not available in source documents".
 Do NOT invent content to fill gaps.
 3.  **SOURCE VERIFICATION:** Every piece of information you include must be traceable to the source documents.
 For example, do not invent staff-to-student ratios or frequencies for provisions if they are not specified in the reports.

 ---